MarcusGrass/MarcusGrass.github.io/pages/projects/Pgwm04.md

 ### Why io-uring?

 I've written before about my x11-wm [pgwm](https://github.com/MarcusGrass/pgwm), but in short:
-An x11-wm is based on async socket communication where the wm-reacts to incoming messages, like a key-press, and responds with some set of outgoing messages on that same socket.
+It's an x11-wm is based on async socket communication where the wm-reacts to incoming messages, like a key-press, and responds with some set of outgoing messages on that same socket.
 When the WM had nothing to do it used the `poll` interface to await another message.